Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/ProjectReport.md

 <tr><td><img src="https://s3-ap-south-1.amazonaws.com/av-blog-media/wp-content/uploads/2017/06/05000515/Capture2-276x300.png" alt="Skip-gram model"/></td></tr>
 </table>

-The details of the word2vec algorithm and skip-gram model are beyond the scope of this tutorial and the interested readers are requested to go through the following links for more details.
+The details of the word2vec algorithm and skip-gram model are beyond the scope of this sample and the interested readers are requested to go through the following links for more details.
 The code 02_A_Word2Vec.py referenced [tensorflow examples](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/word2vec/word2vec_basic.py)

 * [Vector Representation of Words](https://www.tensorflow.org/tutorials/word2vec)
 * [How exactly does word2vec work?](http://www.1-4-5.net/~dmm/ml/how_does_word2vec_work.pdf)